karthikv/purview/README.md

 [![Windows build status][appveyor-img]][appveyor-url]

-**What if your React components ran on the server-side?** The server renders components to HTML, sending it to the client.
+**What if your React components ran on the server-side?** The server renders components to HTML and sends it to the client.
 The client renders HTML and notifies the server of DOM events.

 With this architecture, your components can directly make database queries, contact external services, etc, as they're running exclusively on the server.
-There's no more REST or GraphQL; the RPC interface is abstracted away, and all you deal with are standard components, event handlers, and lifecycle events.
+There's no more REST or GraphQL; the client-server interface is abstracted away, and all you deal with are standard components, event handlers, and lifecycle events.

 ```tsx
 import Purview from "purview"